Judith Briles

-Judith Briles is an author, publisher, podcaster, book publishing consultant and professional speaker focused in the fields of book publishing, conflict resolution, and personal finance.
+Judith Briles is an author of fiction and nonfiction.
+She is the CEO of Mile High Press, a book publishing consultant known as The Book Shepherd, podcaster, and professional speaker focused in the fields of book publishing, conflict resolution, and personal finance.

 She is best known for being The Book Shepherd and the founder of AuthorYOU, the co-founder of Mile High Press, and was CW2 Denver's financial expert in the mid-2000s.
 Briles has been referred to as " The Book Shepherd" and is an advocate for author's rights, works with clients globally and leads the Book Publishing and Speaking Unplugged bootcamps.
-In 2019, She launched the Colorado Authors' Hall of Fame.
+In 2019, She launched the Colorado Authors Hall of Fame.
+In 2025, She was named an Author Laureate by American Book Fest.

 Background

 Briles has earned both masters and doctorate of Business Administration degrees.
 In 2004, she was named the Woman of Distinction by the Girl Scouts of the United States of America.

 Career

 Briles is a Book Publishing Expert and Inspirational Book Coach.
-She is the co-founder of Mile High Press, Ltd., a small press and The Briles Group, Inc., a former Colorado-based research, training and consulting firm.
-She is the President of The Book Shepherd, a consulting and implementation firm that works with authors and small publishers that was created in 2000 educating and assisting authors globally in the creation and successful publication of their books.
+She is the founder of Mile High Press, Ltd., an independent press, The Briles Group, Inc., a former Colorado-based research, training and consulting firm, and The Book Shepherd, Inc. She is the President of The Book Shepherd, a consulting and implementation firm that works with authors and small publishers that was created in 2000 educating and assisting authors globally in the creation and successful publication of their books.
 In 2009, she founded AuthorU, a nonprofit 501(c)6 membership organization for authors.
 She founded the 501(c)3 Colorado Authors Hall of Fame with its first induction to twenty-one authors in September 2019.

-Briles is an author of over thirty books, earning over forty book awards, including her publishing series that features the titles: How to Create a $1,000,000 Speech, AuthorYOU-Creating and Building Your Author and Book Platforms, The CrowdFunding Guide for Authors & Writers, How to Avoid 101 Book Publishing Blunders Bloopers & Boo-Boos, How to Create a $1,000,000 Speech and Snappy Sassy Salty-Wise Words for Authors & Writers.
-Show Me About Book Publishing with Rick Frishman and John Kremer, The Confidence Factor and Stabotage!
+Briles is an author of over forty-eight books, earning over sixty book awards, including her publishing series that features the latest titles in 2025: The Author's Walk, How to Avoid Book Publishing Blunders.
+How to Create a Million Dollar Speech, Snappy Sassy Salty Success for Authors and Writers, How to Create Crowdfunding Success for Authors and Writers, Cooking with Judith, The Secret Journey, The Secret Hamlet, The Secret Rise, When Gods Says NO plus How to Create a $1,000,000 Speech, AuthorYOU-Creating and Building Your Author and Book Platforms, The CrowdFunding Guide for Authors & Writers, How to Avoid 101 Book Publishing Blunders Bloopers & Boo-Boos, How to Create a $1,000,000 Speech and Snappy Sassy Salty-Wise Words for Authors & Writers.
+Show Me About Book Publishing with Rick Frishman and John Kremer, The Confidence Factor and Stabotage.
 She also travels internationally as a motivational speaker.